Vishu31-sk/openlane_sky130_workshop/README.md

 ## Open-Source EDA Tools Used in the Flow

-The OpenLANE ecosystem uses several important open-source tools:
+The OpenLANE ecosystem use several important open-source tools:
 - **Yosys** → RTL synthesis
 - **OpenROAD** → Physical design automation
 - **Magic** → Layout visualization and DRC